-When people find out I go to a figure drawing group on Wednesday nights, they sometimes ask, “Isn’t that weird?
+Drawing the nude celebrates the image of God.
+When people find out I participate in drawing the nude at a figure drawing group on Wednesday nights, they sometimes ask, “Isn’t that weird?
 I mean, you’re there drawing, and the model isn’t wearing clothes??”
+For me drawing is how I celebrate that we are created in the image of God.
 Michelangelo is famous for celebrating the world’s creation his beautiful, statuesque nudes… and Church leaders are famous for, years later, painting loincloths over them.
 There has been a tension between nudity in art and Christianity for along time.

 I’m in an exhibit this month at Manifest Gallery in Cincinnati, Ohio entitled NUDE, so this is an appropriate moment to discuss how my faith informs my practice of drawing the un-draped figure.

 In short: It is not weird.
-When I am before the un-draped model I feel blessed that the person modeling has given me the opportunity to capture their likeness.
-A child of God sits before me, like Adam and Eve before the Fall, in total simplicity, without the trappings of human shame.
+When I am before the un-draped model I feel blessed.
+The person modeling has given me the opportunity to capture their likeness.
+A child of God sits before me.
+They are like Adam and Eve before the Fall, in total simplicity, without the trappings of human shame.

 A child of God sits before me, like Adam and Eve before the Fall, in total simplicity, without any of the trappings of human shame.